Dima-salang/aika/docs/SRS.md

 - An Organization contains multiple Teams.
 - Users can create, view, and belong to multiple Teams inside their active Organization.

-### FR-6 Invitation Flow (Organization-level)
+### FR-6 Invitation & Onboarding Flows
-- Admins or managers can generate invitation links (email/in-app) powered natively by Better Auth's invitation plugin.
-- Recipient accepts or declines.
+- **Outbound Invitations**: Admins or managers can generate invitation links (email/in-app) powered natively by Better Auth's invitation plugin.
+Recipient accepts or declines.
 Upon accepting, they join the Organization.
-- Organization admins can assign members to sub-teams.
+- **Inbound Magic Links (Join Requests)**: Admins or Team Leaders can generate cryptographically secure join tokens.
+Visiting users register or log in, then request to join the organization.
+Organization admins/owners can approve or reject these pending requests in the admin panel.
+Approved requests automatically enroll the user into the organization (and specified team).

 ### FR-7 Organization and Team Switching
 - Switching active Organizations or active Teams triggers a **full page reload** to refresh the Drizzle and Better Auth environment contexts.